 - On the ModelBuilder ribbon, click Insert > Tools , and add geoprocessing tools and model-specific tools such as Iterators, Utilities, and Logical tools.

 - Type directly in ModelBuilder to open the Add Tools To Model dialog box and search for a specific tool.
-A tool can be added to the model by double-clicking a tool.
+You can add a tool to the model by double-clicking it.
 You can also drag one or multiple tools from the search results.
 The Add Tools To Model dialog box includes all geoprocessing tools and model-specific tools.

 When you add a geoprocessing tool to a model, a tool element is created, as well as related output variables.
 Model elements are typically gray when added because the tool is not yet ready to run.
 Once the required tool parameters are specified, the tool changes color, indicating the process is ready to run.